 therapy for individuals

 There are myriad reasons people seek out psychotherapy.
 Perhaps you are in a life transition and feeling lost.
 Perhaps you are struggling with depression or anxiety.
 Perhaps your relationships are riddled with conflict, or a lack of connectedness.
 Perhaps you are ready to process childhood trauma.
-Whatever your reasons are, therapy offers you the opportunity to explore your unconscious and change your life.
-Some modalities used are:
+Whatever your reasons are, therapy offers you the opportunity to change your life.
+I work with children, teens and adults, and some modalities I use are:PsychodynamicsIFS/Parts workEMDR (eye movement desensitization and reprocessing)CBT (cognitive behavioral therapy)DBT (dialectical behavioral therapy)Solutions-focused therapyACT (acceptance and commitment therapy)Gestalt

 Therapy for couples

-While there are overlaps between coaching and therapy, coaching is less about processing the past and more future-driven.
-It is strengths-based.
+Coaching is fueled by the question, "What do you really, really want?"While there are overlaps between coaching and therapy, with coaching we spend less time processing the past and more time focusing on strengths, and practicing new behaviors.
 In coaching, I support clients in holding themselves accountable and clearing obstacles out of the way as they set and move toward goals that are aligned with their life's purpose.

 frequently asked questions